phetdam/diabetes_proj/README.md

 * **./models/gbc_gscv.pickle**

-`GridSearchCV` results from training a `sklearn` gradient boosting model with tree stumps as base learners and with shrinkage on `X_train` and `y_train`.
+`GridSearchCV` results from training a `sklearn` gradient boosting model with shrinkage and without subsampling on `X_train` and `y_train`, using 400 tree stumps as base learners.

 * **./models/gbce_gscv.pickle**

-`GridSearchCV` results from training a `sklearn` gradient boosting model with tree stumps as base learners and with shrinkage on `Xe_train` and `y_train`.
+`GridSearchCV` results from training a `sklearn` gradient boosting model with shrinkage and without subsampling on `Xe_train` and `y_train`, using 400 tree stumps as base learners.

 * **./models/gbcr_srcv.pickle**

-`shizukaBaseCV` results from training a `sklearn` gradient boosting model with tree stumps as base learners and with shrinkage on `X_train` and `y_train`, but for each validation iteration, resampling the training folds using the `imblearn` implementation of SMOTE.
-Unlike `GridSearchCV` objects, the parameters were already fixed.
+`shizukaBaseCV` results from training a `sklearn` gradient boosting model with shrinkage and without subsampling on `X_train` and `y_train`, using 400 tree stumps as base learners.
+Hoever, for each validation iteration, training folds were resampled using the `imblearn` implementation of SMOTE.
+Unlike `GridSearchCV` objects, hyperparameters were already fixed.

 ## Figures